clockworksoul/mlnd-notebook/README.md

 Note that the first time you run this, Docker will pull the entire image.
 The image contains _a lot_ of useful things, and is quite large: 6.93GB at last check.
 This will take some time.

-Also, whenever you execute this command, Docker will check for and utomatically updates to the image, but future downloads won't be nearly as large.
+Also, whenever you execute this command, Docker will check for and automatically updates to the image, but future downloads won't be nearly as large.

 ### Set the token (first time only)